luebbertevan/animal-shelter-management-platform/GROUP_STATUS_DESIGN_DECISION.md

 ### Validation & User Experience

 -   **Conflict Detection**: On form submission, if animals have different `foster_visibility` values, show alert:
-    > **Alert: Animals in a group must have the same FosterVisibility**
+    > **Alert: Animals in a group must have the same Visibility on Fosters Needed page**
--   **Form Blocking**: Alert blocks form submission and highlights the "Set all animals FosterVisibility" field
+-   **Form Blocking**: Alert blocks form submission and highlights the "Set all animals Visibility on Fosters Needed page" field
--   **Helper Text**: Forms include helper text explaining that `foster_visibility` controls Fosters Needed page display.

 ### Fosters Needed Page Display